 Get together in groups of 8 to perform the song.
 Choose a name for your band.
-In each group we need:
+In each group

-- Two singers. - Percussionists (for example, drum, bell, or scraper).
-You can also wear ankle rattles to add to the percussion accompaniment. - People to play kazoos or any other instruments that may accompany the song.
+• Percussionists (for example, drum, bell, or scraper).
+You can also wear ankle rattles to add to the percussion accompaniment.

+• People to play kazoos or any other instruments that may accompany the song.
 The kazoo players must decide which wind instrument to imitate when accompanying the song.
-Choose four different instruments so there is variety in the music.
+Choose four different instruments so there is variety in la fa